dlt-hub/dlthub-education/workshops/demo_dagster/dlt-dagster-integration-parallel-pipeline/README.md

 # dlt_dagster_integration_parallel_pipeline

-This is a [Dagster](https://dagster.io/) project scaffolded with [`dagster project scaffold`](https://docs.dagster.io/guides/build/projects/creating-a-new-project).
+## Project Goal
+Integrate a DLT pipeline with Dagster using the Dagster-DLT integration, running the pipeline in parallel mode.
+This project demonstrates how to orchestrate multiple DLT resources in parallel from Dagster using the `dagster_dlt` integration.

+- **Processing Mode:** Parallel
+- **Integration:** Dagster-DLT integration (`dagster_dlt`, `dlt_assets`)

-## Getting started
+## Getting Started

-First, install your Dagster code location as a Python package.
-By using the --editable flag, pip will install your Python package in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.
+Install your Dagster code location as a Python package (in editable mode):

 ```bash
 pip install -e ".[dev]"
 ```

-Then, start the Dagster UI web server:
+Start the Dagster UI web server:

 ```bash
 dagster dev